The Optometric Center of New York (OCNY) is the allied and endowing foundation of the State University of New York College of Optometry.

 In 1983, the foundation’s Board of Trustees recognized the need for enhanced scientific research into the human visual system and moved to fund the establishment of a research institute at the College.
 One year later, thanks to a generous gift of $1.5 million from Mr. and Mrs. Adolph Schnurmacher, longtime benefactors, the institute was renamed the Adolph and Ruth Schnurmacher Institute for Vision Research.

-For 59 years, the Optometric Center of New York has stood as a shining example of what cooperation among visionary community leaders in education, business and philanthropy can accomplish.
+For over 60 years, the Optometric Center of New York has stood as a shining example of what cooperation among visionary community leaders in education, business and philanthropy can accomplish.
 The foundation’s enduring mission is to sponsor and support professional scholarships and fellowships, vision science research and vision care for those who cannot afford it.

 Since its inception, the Optometric Center of New York has had an ongoing commitment to the New York community and to the community-at-large.
 Whether supporting vision care for the working poor and indigent patients at the University Eye Center; awarding scholarships to optometry students who are academically outstanding and financially deserving; or supporting research into the complex human visual system, the Optometric Center of New York is dedicated to the future of healthcare and to the advancement of science.
 Among the programs and services that the foundation has supported over the years are: